Asian stocks mixed after Wall St steadies amid rate fears

 The Dow Jones Industrial Average fell 58.06, or 0.2%, to 32,798.40, while the Nasdaq composite added 45.67, or 0.4%, to 11,576.00.

-Powell said Wednesday that Fed policymakers want to see more data before deciding on future rate hikes.
+Powell said Fed policymakers want to see more data before deciding on future rate hikes.

 A report Wednesday showed the number of job openings advertised across the country last month was higher than expected.
 Traders scrutinize such data for clues about wages, one factor the Fed looks at in trying to forecast inflation.